 Lawn Weeds Could Affect Your Family's Health

 You already know that lawn weeds are ugly, nasty, and thoroughly unpleasant.
-But did you know they can also make you feel lousy?
-According to the Weed Science Society of America, seeds and spores from common lawn weeds can wreak havoc with allergy and asthma sufferers*.
-Some of the worst offenders include dandelions, clover, ragweed, thistle, aster, lambsquarters, and pigweed.
+But did you know they could also make you feel lousy?
+Some of the offenders include dandelions, ragweed, lambsquarters, plantain, and pigweed.

 How to Keep Problem Weeds from Taking Over

 While you can't control all the pollen and seeds in the air, you can control the weed culprits in your yard that can trigger allergy symptoms.
 Start by helping your grass grow thick and strong by feeding it regularly.
 Thick grass also traps dust, dirt, and extra pollen floating by.
-Also, mow your lawn at the highest setting for your grass type.
+Also, mow your lawn at the proper height for your grass type, which in most cases is one of the 2 highest settings on your mower.
 This will deprive weeds' seeds of their sunlight and keep them from sprouting.